zombieCraig/DartRPG/DEPLOYMENT.md

-# Deploying DartRPG to GitHub Pages
+# Deploying DartRPG

 This document outlines the process for deploying the DartRPG Flutter web app to GitHub Pages.
+For information about building and releasing multi-platform versions (Linux, macOS, and Windows), see [MULTI_PLATFORM_RELEASE.md](MULTI_PLATFORM_RELEASE.md).

 ## Automatic Deployment with GitHub Actions